Grantalan/s3-duckdb-elt-pipeline/README.md

 # s3-duckdb-elt-pipeline

-Week 1 — Your First Data Pipeline
+Week 1 — Your First ELT Pipeline

 Welcome to Intro to Data Engineering.
 This week you build a small but real
 pipeline: pull raw files out of object storage (S3), land them in an analytical